oliverroick/oliverroick.net/_posts/2020-01-04-open-source-is-not-free.md

 date:   2020-01-04 13:30:00+00:00
 category: "thoughts"
 body_id: blog
+description: Open-source software is often free.
+Using it is not
 ---

 Almost all open-source software is free, available from package registries, ready for immediate use.
 Non-technical leaders — the donors in a non-profit organization’s board or the C-level executives in businesses — often confuse that with getting a product for a low budget.
 Products built using open-source software are rarely cheap and never free.